vicrazumov/js-bundle-size/README.md

 Tested in Google Chrome 71 and Mozilla Firefox 64.0.2 on macOS 10.14.

+## Notes
+Please note, that Chrome doesn't require the `permissions` property in `manifest.json`, whereas Firefox doesn't allow `fetch` calls without that (even with mentioning the npm and github hosts explicitly).

 ## Contribution
 Contributors' help is welcome, especially in bringing this to Edge, Opera, Safari and, maybe, other browsers.